George Thalben-Ball: Awards and posts

 In 1935 he was awarded the Lambeth degree of Doctor of Music.
 From that time until his knighthood, he was generally known by his colleagues (as Walford Davies had been known before him) simply as "Doctor".

 In 1937 he became a bard of the Cornish Gorsedh, taking the bardic name Ylewyth Mur (Great Musician).

 A regular radio broadcaster, Thalben-Ball also carried out numerous performances in many concert venues, not only in Britain; he gave the inaugural recitals on the organs of the Royal Albert Hall (where he had the post of curator organist) and the BBC Concert Hall.
 In 1949, he was appointed Birmingham City Organist and Birmingham University Organist, a post he held for three decades.
 During this tenure, he gave over 1,000 weekly recitals.
 He wrote in 1972 an organ solo called 'Toccata Beorma' as a celebration of his links with the city.

 In 1948 Thalben-Ball was elected president of the Royal College of Organists.
 He had become a fellow of this institution in 1915 (at the age of 18).
 For many years he taught at the Royal College of Music, where his students included Meredith Davies, later to find fame as a conductor.
-In 1956 he was the featured artist for the American Guild of Organist's annual national convention.
+In 1956 he was the featured artist for the American Guild of Organists' annual national convention.

 Thalben-Ball was throughout his life an unashamed virtuoso, whether as pianist, as organist, or as choirmaster.
-His style of performance (like that of his younger contemporary Virgil Fox in the US) was rooted in the 19th century, and made full use of every facility of the modern organ.
+His style of performance (like that of his younger contemporary Virgil Fox in the USA) was rooted in the 19th century, and made full use of every facility of the modern organ.
 Even when he was playing baroque repertoire, there would be many registration changes, ample swell pedal and dramatic contrasts in volume.
 He could sight-read, transpose and improvise in any style and at any length to the highest standard without perceptible effort.
 Long after many organists had taken up the habit of hiring a deputy for choir-training purposes, he retained full control of his choir, without any assistant organist or voice coach.

 He was appointed a Commander of the Order of the British Empire (CBE) in 1967 and knighted in 1982.
 The latter honour was conferred shortly after his retirement from Temple Church.